OGGM/oggm/docs/input-data.rst

 .. important::

-    Don't forget to set-up or check your :ref:`system-settings` before downloading new data! (you'll need to
+    Don't forget to set-up or check your system (:ref:`system-settings`) before downloading new data! (you'll need to
     do this only once per computer)